-In general all electric furnaces with a cold top are used for a production range of 5 – 50 t/d.
-It is possible to increase the melting capacity up to 150 t/d and more with sufficient developing time.
+In general all electric furnaces with a cold top are used typically for a production range of 5 – 80 t/d.
+It is possible to increase the melting capacity up to 200 t/d.
+More capacity is possible with sufficient developing time.
 For this furnace type energy is not supplied by means of fossil fuels, but exclusively by means of electric energy supplied by molybdenum electrodes.

 Additional heating by means of oxyfuel firing can be installed in most cases, in order to create a hybrid furnace with increased flexibility and pull.